 Intense study of musical theatre genres, composers, lyricists, performers, directors and choreographers and their contributions to this musical form in America from 1750 to the present.
-Includes consideration of how music theatre developed from, and reflected the cultural, social and political landscape of its time.
+Includes consideration of how musical theatre developed and reflected the cultural, social and political landscape of its time.